×

 Abstract

-Introduction: Nizon-Isodir syndrome (NIS) is a rare genetic disorder associated with mutations in MED12L gene and usually presents with characteristics facial apperance, neurodevelopment delay, autisim spectrum disorders (ASD) and chronic gastrointestinal symptoms (GIS).
-Case Report: In this case report, we emphasize the importance of early evaluation of genetic tests and diseases with Nizon-Isodir syndrome in our patient, who had characteristic facial findings, ongoing GI symptoms since birth, diagnosed with ASD at the age of 2, and diagnosed with Nizon-Isodir at a late stage (age 4) in an 8-year-old girl.
-Conclusion: In particular, it has been demonstrated once again that early application of genetic testing in patients with similar clinical features plays a critical role in reaching the correct diagnosis and treatment planning.
+Nizon-Isidor syndrome (NIZIDS) is a rare genetic disorder associated with mutations in the MED12L gene and is usually characterized by a distinctive facial appearance, neurodevelopmental delay, autism spectrum disorders (ASD), and chronic gastrointestinal symptoms (GIS).
+In this case report, we emphasize the importance of early evaluation of genetic tests and diseases with Nizon-Isidor syndrome in our patient, who had characteristic facial findings, ongoing GI symptoms since birth, diagnosed with ASD at the age of 2, and diagnosed with Nizon-Isidor at a late stage (age 4) in an 8-year-old girl.
+In particular, it has been demonstrated once again that early genetic testing in patients with similar clinical features plays a critical role in reaching the correct diagnosis and treatment planning.
 These findings indicate the importance of a multidisciplinary approach in the recognition of rare syndromes of genetic origin.

 Citation